Muhammad-sheharyar/Single-Cycle-RISCV-Processor/README.md

 ## Overview

-This processor is based on the RV32I instruction set architecture and was developed as part of my IC Design & Verification learning journey.
-The design integrates the essential components required for instruction execution and demonstrates the working of a complete single-cycle datapath.
+This project implements a 32-bit Single-Cycle RISC-V Processor in SystemVerilog based on the RV32I instruction set architecture.

+## Project Objective

+To design and verify a complete single-cycle RISC-V CPU datapath and control unit while gaining hands-on experience in processor architecture and RTL design.

 ---